driessenslucas/researchproject/Updated_Thesis.md

 \end{minipage}
 \end{figure}

-**Commentary**: DDQN shows the lowest and most stable MSE over time, indicating effective learning and error reduction.
-DQN, while also stable, has a slightly higher MSE.
-AC and PPO exhibit higher and more fluctuating MSE values, suggesting less effective error management.
+**Commentary**: The MSE graphs track the learning accuracy and error management of each algorithm over time.
+DDQN achieves the lowest and most stable MSE values, signifying its effective learning and strong capability in minimizing prediction errors.
+DQN also performs well with relatively stable MSE, though slightly higher than DDQN, indicating competent but less optimal error reduction.
+In contrast, AC and PPO show higher and more variable MSE values, pointing to less effective learning and greater difficulties in managing prediction errors.
+These fluctuations suggest these algorithms struggle to consistently reduce errors, impacting their overall performance.
+The comparison highlights DDQN's superior accuracy and error management, with DQN as a strong contender, while AC and PPO require further optimization to enhance their learning precision.

 **5. Moving Average of Rewards**